 Doppler measurements are very specific and show blood flow in different vessels.
 They can even pinpoint blood flow in the maternal component of the placenta.
 Any abnormal Doppler finding needs very close monitoring and immediate consideration regarding when to deliver.

 All medical personnel must follow standards of care in prenatal testing.
 Regular tests are required, and if the pregnancy is high-risk or the mother has signs of a pregnancy complication, appropriate prenatal testing must take place.
 When prenatal testing reveals health problems with the mother or baby, medical professionals must intervene.

 Medical professionals must constantly be on the lookout for fetal distress.
 When fetal distress is present, medical personnel must act promptly and treat the condition causing it, since fetal distress almost always is an indication that the baby is not receiving enough oxygen.
 Often, delivery by emergency C-section is the best intervention when a baby is in distress.
 It is negligence if physicians fail to perform appropriate prenatal tests or dismiss signs of fetal distress.
 If this negligence leads to harm, it constitutes medical malpractice.

 Trusted Legal Help for Birth Injuries

-If you or your loved one were permanently injured as the result of prenatal testing errors, you could be eligible for compensation from a medical malpractice case.
-The attorneys at Reiter & Walsh ABC Law Centers have helped families of children with birth injuries such as cerebral palsy, HIE (hypoxic ischemic encephalopathy), PVL (periventricular leukomalacia), intellectual and developmental disabilities, and others often require a lifetime of special care needs.
-Our team of birth injury attorneys and professionals have helped families like yours secure the resources necessary to pay for long-term care and support.
+If your child was permanently harmed as the result of prenatal testing errors, you could be eligible for compensation from a medical malpractice case.
+The attorneys at Reiter & Walsh ABC Law Centers have helped families of children with birth injuries such as hypoxic-ischemic encephalopathy, cerebral palsy, and periventricular leukomalacia secure the resources necessary to pay for long-term care and support.